jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 *≈ 10 min*

 * Wednesday 28 May organised by Jason (reference Robin).
+* Robin and Riaan going to the event in May.
 * Thereafter every fourth Wednesday of the month.
-* Robin and Riaan going.
 * Ivan/Willem and Greg may speak.
 * Jason will submit a status report.